 Another dimension of my life is rooted in church, and more confessionally, in faith in Jesus Christ as history’s pivoting point and as the power that mends the cosmos.
 I grew up in the Christian Reformed Church and was constantly curious about religion as a genuine connection to an Awesome Presence—what Rudolph Otto called the “mysterium tremendum et fascinans,” an awe-inspiring and fascinatingly attractive mystery.
 So I delved deep into Christian ministries to practically test Christianity’s connection, eventually landing as a campus minister at Brock University, near Niagara Falls.
 While there I worked with evangelicals, Muslims, Catholics, Lutherans, philosophers and a variety of other folks and simultaneously completed an M.Div. with courses from seven different seminaries, packaging them at McMaster Divinity School in Hamilton.

 After eight years at Brock I went on to work as a denominational employee—as the Christian Reformed church’s leader for campus ministries in North America.
 My Ph.D. followed that stint, and now I am the part-time Executive Director of Global Scholars Canada, an organization dedicated to “networking and equipping missional Christian academics worldwide.”
 I also teach and advise part-time at places like Redeemer University College (Hamilton) and Tyndale University and Seminary (Toronto), and am contributing editor to the Canadian newspaper The Christian Courier.
-I currently serve on the board of the Stanford Reid Trust and represent my denomination on the Faith and Witness Commission of the Canadian Council of Churches.
+I currently serve on the board of the Stanford Reid Trust and recently represented my denomination on the Faith and Witness Commission of the Canadian Council of Churches.

 Whom am I in the midst of these commitments and services?
 I like the mystery that Erving Goffman evokes as he leaves room for something more than social constructions in his book Asylums (1961):